-It may be a surprise or it may not, but your standard choice of Christian education materials most likely has some content in a digital format.
-One resource for this is Lifeway, which offers COVID-related digital content for churches to use.
+It may be a surprise or not, but your standard choice of Christian education materials most likely has some content in a digital format.
+One resource for this is Lifeway, which offers COVID-related digital content for churches.

 6. Start a meal delivery program for shut-ins and widows.

 Cooking for someone is one of the most loving ways to connect.
 Meals on Wheels still works in the time of COVID.